 Many are just inaccurate or flawed.
 Some so granular as to obscure the truth.
 And making predictions and pronouncements tends to be far more popular than actually checking back on the facts.

-Emotional engagement and brand loyalty metrics always point the right direction to what people will actually do, instead of what they say they’re going to do.
-Or instead of measuring how entertained consumers are, ignoring real engagement altogether.
+Emotional engagement and loyalty metrics, on the other hand, are always truthful.
+They point to what people will actually do, instead of what they say they’re going to do.
+Because we know the truth – not only by reason, but by the consumer’s heart.

 In short, to see what happened?

-So we invite you to tune in again this year, or for the first time, and find out – What Happened?
+So tune in again this year, or for the first time, and find out – What Happened?